 To good fortune!
 In the year that Titus Flavius Konon was civic leader (archōn) and the priest of the consul Drusus, on the 18th of the month of Mounouchion, it seemed good to Marcus Aemelius Eucharistos of Paiania, the head of the contribution-society (archeranistēs) of the synod (synodos) of Herakles-devotees (Herakliastai) in the Marshes, to approve the following regulations:

 If someone in the synod should cause a fight, on the following day let him pay a fine.
 The one who initiated the fight should pay 10 drachmas and whoever joined in should pay 5 drachmas.
-After his fellow contributing-members (eranistai) have taken a vote to expel him, let him pay the fine without fail.
+After his fellow contributors (eranistai) have taken a vote to expel him, let him pay the fine without fail.

 Concerning the endowment that has been deposited by the head of the contribution-society and whatever other endowment has been collected, let no one in any way whatsoever touch it, beyond the interest that accrues.
 The treasurer shall not expend more than 300 drachmas from the interest.
 If he should lay hold of more or take from the endowment, or more of the interest, he shall pay a fine of three times what was taken.
 Likewise, if a former treasurer has been proved to have put money away for himself, let him be fined three times the amount taken.